kompics/basic-abstractions/README.md

 Pull Requests are very welcome!
 If you have questions, feel free to either create an issue or send an email to mmeldrum@kth.se

+**Note:** The Scala implementations are just wrappers around the Java implementation. i.e, if you want to add a new abstraction, start with Java.

 # License